College of Science and Mathematics

-Through research partnerships with major corporations, local laboratories dedicated to biotechnology, and cooperative learning experiences that involve students from around the world, the EBI is building momentum toward being a regional powerhouse in biotechnology.
+Through research partnerships with major corporations, local laboratories dedicated to biotechnology, and cooperative learning experiences that involve students from around the world, the CAB is building momentum toward being a regional powerhouse in biotechnology.

-Currently, professors and students in Cal Poly's Biological Sciences, Chemistry and Biochemistry, and Computer Science departments are working through the EBI to develop a searchable, online library of E. coli "pyroprints" – genetic sequences that are as reliable as fingerprints when it comes to identifying different strains of E. coli.
+Currently, professors and students in Cal Poly's Biological Sciences, Chemistry and Biochemistry, and Computer Science departments are working through the CAB to develop a searchable, online library of E. coli "pyroprints" – genetic sequences that are as reliable as fingerprints when it comes to identifying different strains of E. coli.

 The project is the Cal Poly Library of Pyroprints (CPLOP).

 SLOSEA is an integrated group of scientists, resource managers, fishermen and other stakeholders studying and supporting marine resources on the California Central Coast.
 All are working together using a collaborative ecosystem-based approach.

 SLOSEA was established in 2006 to link research at the Cal Poly Center for Coastal Marine Sciences (CCMS) to marine resource management and policy decisions affecting California's Central Coast.
 The SLOSEA study area includes the Morro Bay Estuary and the nearshore coast and watersheds from Cape San Martin to Point Conception.
 All SLOSEA stakeholders work together to gather scientific data key to understanding: